Advantages and disadvantages of M1 Finance investing. What are the good and bad features of the brokerage company? M1 Finance review, cons, and pros.

 M1 App Review

-Asset profiles include simple charts, basic trade data, and news with thumbnails from several sources.
+Asset profiles have simple charts, brief trade data, and news articles with thumbnails from a variety of sources.

 M1 Finance Cons